destrex271/destrex271/README.md

 <br>
 <!-- Intro goes here -->

-Hi everyone, I am Akshat Jaimini, a sophomore at <a href="https://www.thapar.edu/">Thapar Institute Of Engineering And Technology, Patiala</a>.
+Hi everyone, I am Akshat Jaimini, a junior at <a href="https://www.thapar.edu/">Thapar Institute Of Engineering And Technology, Patiala</a>.
 <br>
 I am an aspiring Software Developer and An Open Source Enthusiast.
 You can follow up my latest work <a href="https://destrex271.github.io/PGweb-Testing-Harness-Report/">here</a>

 <h3>Lets talk Business now 😎 </h3>

 <!-- - 👨🏽‍💻 I’m currently . -->
-- 🤝 I'm looking forward to completing the PGWeb Testing Harness Suit for PostgreSQL(Contribution are welcome!👀).<!-- - 👀 I'm currently looking for . -->
+- 🤝 I'm looking forward to completing my custom neural network implementation in Rust.<!-- - 👀 I'm currently looking for . -->
 - ⚡️ Well, I'm also a Music Producer 😎

 <!-- Tech Stacks -->